pierrediedhiou/cybersecurity-journey/glossary.md

 platform that unifies all security tools used in a SOC into a single interface and automates repetitive incident response tasks through playbooks
+- **Snort** — An open-source Network Intrusion Detection and Prevention System (NIDS/NIPS) that can operate in sniffer, packet logger, NIDS and NIPS modes
+- **Snort Rule** — A detection rule written in Snort's rule language that defines what traffic patterns should trigger an alert or block
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to